mattshoe/kdux/README.md

   each other and integrated into Dependency Injection (DI) frameworks like Hilt or Dagger.
 This frees you from manually providing them at the time of invocation and keeps your components completely decoupled from each other.
   Functional designs tend to rely on accessing dependencies from outer scopes, which results in monolithic files of spaghettified logic.
-Integrating dependencies directly into your components **_significantly_** reduces this pattern.
+Integrating dependencies directly into your components **_significantly_** reduces this problem.
 - **Separation of Concerns:** The object-oriented structure encourages a clearer separation of concerns, making it easier to maintain and scale the application.
 Pure functional approaches tend to create extremely large files with poor cohesion, while Object-Oriented approaches focus on discrete classes.